Primitive asymptotics in $\phi^4$ vector theory: Introduction

 Secondly, the large-$N$ limit of the vector model is given by chains of 1-loop \emph{fish} graphs.
 The 1-loop graph, at the same time, determines the leading term of the log-expansion in perturbative renormalization and certain classes of chained and nested 1-loop graphs can be solved analytically to all orders \cite{delbourgo_dimensional_1996,broadhurst_exact_2001,delbourgo_dimensional_1997,kreimer_etude_2006}.
 On the Hopf algebra side, it is well understood how the subleading orders of the log-expansion are determined by primitive graphs of higher loop order \cite{kruger_filtrations_2015,kruger_log_2020,courtiel_nexttok_2020,courtiel_terminal_2017}.
 The $N$ dependence of primitive graphs therefore has direct bearing on the $N$ dependence of the leading-log expansion.

-Thirdly, recent years have seen much progress with understanding the Feynman integrals of primitive graphs in $\phi^4$ theory, called \emph{Feynman periods}.
-In particular, the \emph{Martin invariant} \cite{panzer_feynman_2023}, which is the (analytic continuation of the) $\O(N)$~symmetry factor evaluated at $N=-2$, respects all known symmetries of the period and is furthermore strongly correlated with the numerical value of the Feynman integral \cite{balduf_predicting_2024}.
+Thirdly, the \emph{Martin invariant} \cite{panzer_feynman_2025}, which is the (analytic continuation of the) $\O(N)$~symmetry factor evaluated at $N=-2$, is strongly correlated with the numerical value of the Feynman integral of primitive graphs \cite{balduf_predicting_2024}.
 It therefore appears that the $\O(N)$~symmetry factors of primitive graphs have a meaning for Feynman integrals \emph{as such}, beyond being a weighting factor in the perturbative expansion.

-Fourthly, the case of $\O(N)$ symmetry, which is a comparably simple group, could serve as an illustrative case for the interplay of renormalization and symmetries in the form of Hopf ideals \cite{kreimer_anatomy_2006,kreimer_remark_2008,kissler_offshell_2021}.
-Factorization relations of $\O(N)$ symmetry factors in that sense take the role of Ward identities, which guarantee renormalizability.
+Fourthly, the global $\O(N)$ symmetry is a combinatorially tractable example of a symmetry group that can serve as an illustrative case for the interplay of renormalization and symmetries in the form of Hopf ideals \cite{kreimer_anatomy_2006,kreimer_remark_2008,kissler_offshell_2021}.
+Factorization relations of $\O(N)$ symmetry factors in that sense are Ward identities which guarantee renormalizability.